 I am grateful to the musicians and ensembles who have discovered my originals and are performing them.
 Along with seeking live performances, I have been giving a great amount of time and effort to building an international virtual audience through my website and other music sites where recordings and videos of my music are being played.

 Building a virtual audience is a key part of getting one's music out on the internet.
 I am delighted that my music is doing so well in that regard.
-However, it is not the same as the music being played for and connecting with a live audience.
+However, on the downside, a virtual audience is not the same as the music being played for and connecting with a live audience.